International relations since 1989: Trends

-The 21st century has been marked by growing economic globalization and integration, with consequent increased risk to interlinked economies, as exemplified by the Great Recession of the late 2000s and early 2010s.
+The 21st century has been marked by growing economic globalization and integration, with consequent increased risk to interlinked economies, as exemplified by the Great Recession.
 This period has also seen the expansion of communications with mobile phones and the Internet, which have caused fundamental societal changes in business, politics, and how individuals networked along common interests and sought information.

-Worldwide competition for resources has risen due to growing populations and industrialization, especially in India, China, and Brazil.
+Worldwide competition for natural resources has risen due to growing populations and industrialization, especially in India, China, and Brazil.
 The increased demands are contributing to increased environmental degradation and to global warming.

 International tensions were heightened in connection with the efforts of some nuclear-armed states to induce North Korea to give up its nuclear weapons, and to prevent Iran from developing nuclear weapons.

-In 2020, the COVID-19 pandemic became the first pandemic since 1919 to substantially disrupt global trading and cause recessions in the global economy.
+In 2020 the COVID-19 pandemic became the first pandemic since 1919 to substantially disrupt global trading and cause recessions in the global economy.

 1990s

 The 1990s saw a dramatic advance in technology, with the World Wide Web.
-Predominant factors and trends included the continued mass mobilization of capital markets through neo-liberalism, the thawing and sudden end of the Cold War after four decades of fear, the beginning of the widespread proliferation of new media such as the Internet and email and increasing skepticism towards government.
+Predominant factors and trends included the continued mass mobilization of capital markets through neoliberalism, the thawing and sudden end of the Cold War after four decades of fear, the beginning of the widespread proliferation of new media such as the Internet and email, and increasing skepticism towards government.
 The dissolution of the Soviet Union in 1991 led to a realignment and reconsolidation of economic and political power across the world and within countries.
 The dot-com bubble of 1997–2000 brought wealth to some entrepreneurs before its crash between 2000 and 2001.

 New ethnic conflicts started in Africa and the Balkans, causing the Rwandan and Bosnian genocides.
 Signs of any resolution of tensions between Israel and the Arab world remained elusive despite the progress of the Oslo Accords.
-On a peaceful note, after 30 years of violence, The Troubles in Northern Ireland came to a standstill with the signing of the Good Friday Agreement in 1998.
+On a peaceful note, after 30 years of violence, the Troubles in Northern Ireland came to a standstill with the signing of the Good Friday Agreement in 1998.

 Collapse of communist parties

 Communist party support collapsed rapidly in most of the world (outside East Asia).
-Adherents were shocked at the failure of Gorbachev to reform and reestablish Communism in Russia, and the quick overthrow in Eastern Europe in 1989.
+Adherents were shocked at the failure of Gorbachev to reform and reestablish communism in Russia, and the quick overthrow in Eastern Europe in 1989.
 The Kremlin ended financial aid and leadership roles.
 For example, financial aid to multiple countries in Latin America was ended in budget cutbacks.

 Rise of neoliberalism

 Neoliberalism became a main trend in many developed countries.
 It meant heavy reliance on market capitalism, and global flows of investment, together with deregulation and cutbacks in welfare spending.
-Economist Milton Friedman, leader of the Chicago school of economics was a prominent exponent.
-In the 1980s Ronald Reagan and Margaret Thatcher had led the way in the United States and the United Kingdom.
+Economist Milton Friedman, leader of the Chicago school of economics, was a prominent exponent.
+In the 1980s, Ronald Reagan and Margaret Thatcher had led the way in the United States and the United Kingdom.